bhadrinath95/TaskManager/Task Manager/javascript.md

 ---

 ### **Chapter 1: Introduction**
-- JavaScript is a scripting language for creating dynamic web content.
+- JavaScript is a scripting language used to create interactive web pages.
-- It runs in the browser and can manipulate the Document Object Model (DOM) to create interactive web pages.
+- It runs in the browser and manipulates the Document Object Model (DOM).

 ---